ariel-logos/ElfyLab/pages/2ffxireshadepreset.md

 While I consider this still a work-in-progress, I'm ready to share the results achieved so far.
 As more sginificant improvements will be made, I will update the preset available on this page.

+### Preset 1
+##### (for limited GPU power)

+The first preset I'll be discussing is meant for people who don't want to add any burdening computational load in the rendering of their game.
+The preset doesn't use many effects that need more than single passes or, for each pixel, to constantly check the sourrounding ones for additional data.
+Despite this limitation the final result is clearly some relevant improvement compared to the base game rendering.

-The effects currently in use are the following:
+The effects currently in use in this preset are the following:
 <ul>
   <li>SMAA.fx</li>
   <li>CAS.fx</li>